sceckert/Data-and-Literary-Study-Spring2022/policies.md

 Since this an exceptional academic year, if you find yourself struggling, please get in touch with me as soon as possible and we will try to work out accommodations.

+### COVID PROTOCOOL

+If you're feeling unwell, have been exposed to COVID, or test positive, please stay home!

+We'll have a Zoom remote option.

 ### CLASSROOM CULTURE